 I wish to thank colleagues in the Dutton e-Education Institute who help me make this text, and all our online curricula, available.
 In collaboration with our friends at the e-Learning Institute of Penn State's College of Arts and Architecture, Elizabeth Bailey and Martin Gutowski have been particularly instrumental in catapulting our professional practice into the present.
 I am grateful for the thousands of students who have traversed this text over the past fifteen years, and who continue to challenge me and my team to improve it.

 This text serves as an assigned reading for registered students in formal Penn State courses.
-The Orientation section familiarizes registered students with the text and with the associated course management system (ANGEL).
+The Orientation section familiarizes registered students with the text and with the associated course management system (Canvas).
 Only registered students are entitled to feedback from instructors and to earn academic credit for their participation in the course.
 For information about how to apply for admission to Penn State's Postbaccalaureate Certificate and MGIS degree programs see the Geospatial Education Program Office.
 Information about Penn State's Department of Geography appears here.